hortense667/nativemap/users_guide.md

 It is designed as a **distributed system where any GitHub user can become an administrator**, allowing you to manage your own timeline data in your own repository.

+### About Reference Timeline Feature

+#### What is Reference Timeline
+The reference timeline feature allows you to display and compare multiple timeline data simultaneously in addition to the main timeline data.
+Reference timeline data is read-only and cannot be edited or deleted.

+#### How to Set Up Reference Timeline
+1. **Specify reference timeline file paths in settings**
+   - Go to "Settings" → "Reference timeline file paths" and enter up to 10 JSON file paths separated by commas
+   - Example: `timeline_popculture_japan_01.json, timeline_ai_01.json`

+2. **Direct specification via URL parameters**
+   - Add `&refFilePaths=filepath1,filepath2` to the URL
+   - Example: `nativemap201.html?owner=hortense667&repo=nativemap&filePath=timeline_digital_japan_01.json&refFilePaths=timeline_popculture_japan_01.json`

+#### Features of Reference Timeline
+- **Read-only**: Cannot be edited or deleted (pencil and trash icons are grayed out)
+- **Independent genre management**: Control genre on/off for each reference timeline
+- **Visual distinction**: Reference timeline items are displayed in blue
+- **Search target**: Items from reference timelines with genres turned on are also included in search results

+#### How to Edit Reference Timeline
+To edit reference timeline content, open that file as the main file path in a separate browser tab.

+Example:
+- Main tab: `timeline_digital_japan_01.json` + Reference: `timeline_popculture_japan_01.json`
+- Edit tab: Open `timeline_popculture_japan_01.json` as main for editing

 ### Usage by Purpose

 #### 1. Viewers (Read-only users)